Drumcondra, Dublin: Drumcondra Castle

 Originally the site of an Elizabethan castle built circa 1560, the castle was built by Meath man James Bathe on ecclesiastical land (belonging to the Priory of the Holy Trinity), granted to him.
 It was owned for many years by the Bathe family.
 In 1591, when the Castle was the residence of Sir William Warren, who had married the widow of John Bathe, thus acquiring the lands in Drumcondra for his lifetime.
 Hugh O'Neill, Earl of Tyrone married his third wife Mabel Bagenal here after he had eloped with her.

 In 1677, James II granted the Drumcondra property to a Giles Martin and in 1703 it was purchased by Captain Chichester Philips.
 In 1870 it became St. Joseph's Asylum for the Male Blind when the Carmelites bought the lands of Drumcondra Castle.
 The Rosminians were appointed by the Archbishop of Dublin to run services for the Blind in St. Joseph's, Drumcondra, Dublin in 1955, the School, and since 2012, it is known as ChildVision, in 2014 the Rosminian order sold the lands in St. Joseph's, but took out a 25-year lease on the houses and buildings which it will use for ChildVision.
-The Grace Park Woods housing estate is being built on the former St. Joseph's lands.
+The Grace Park Woods housing estate was built on the former St. Joseph's lands.